bonitasoft/bonita-doc/md/define-who-can-do-what.md

 Now if you run the process again, only walter.bates should have access to "Read the answer and rate it" and only michael.morrison should have access to "Deal with unsatisfied customer" (as he is the manager of both user who can do the task "Review and answer claim").

-Now we have a fully customize process that process data and dispatch tasks to appropriate users.
-The next step will be to make it interact with the outside world.
+Now we have a fully customize process that processes data and dispatches tasks to appropriate users.
+The next step will be to make this process interact with the outside world.